Mathematics

 MA 108: College Algebra

-Credits 3A thorough review of the fundamental ideas of algebra.
+This course is a thorough review of the fundamental ideas of algebra.
 Course topics include linear and quadratic equations and inequalities, rational expressions and function, polynomials, factoring, systems of equations and graphing.
 This course does not count towards a mathematics major or minor.

 MA 108L: College Algebra with Lab*